 Science is just scratching the surface of the benefits of eating as wide a variety of plants as possible.
-Editor-at-large Niki Bezzant shows how to get your 30+ a week.
+Speaker and writer Niki Bezzant shows how to get your 30+ a week.

 It’s well established loading up on fruit, vegetables, legumes, whole grains, nuts and seeds has many health benefits.